shannonpileggi/practical-renv/README.md

 ## general tips

-1. Use [rig](https://github.com/r-lib/rig) to manage your R versions.
+1. You can install/use multiple R versions and switch as needed for different projects.
+Consider [rig](https://github.com/r-lib/rig) to manage your R versions.

 2. Use the `SETUP` interface on p3m at <[https://packagemanager.posit.co/client/#/](https://packagemanager.posit.co/client/#/repos/cran/setup)> to retrieve the URL for your operating system, snapshot date, and environment.